-The Tongariro Crossing is arguably the best single day hike in New Zealand.
-The crossing in the North Island takes you across and active volcanic area with some great views.
+The Tongariro Crossing is arguably the best single-day hike in New Zealand.
+The crossing in the North Island takes you across an active volcanic area with some great views.

-Dunedin is the second biggest city in the South Island and is modelled after Edinburgh.
+Dunedin is the second biggest city on the South Island and is modelled after Edinburgh.
 So much so, that the name Dunedin is derived from the Gaelic Scots name for Edinburgh!

 A trip to Farewell Spit, the northernmost point of the South Island, is a must!

 Nelson is an underrated city on the West Coast of the South Island near Golden Bay.

 Despite its small size, the city has a lot of interesting architecture and a great nightlife scene, which I highly recommend checking out!

 Abel Tasman National Park and Golden Bay are located within a short distance, making Nelson the ideal base to explore both from!

 Hanmer Springs is a great little town not far from Christchurch.